SankaiAI/iHeard.ai/SETUP.md

    - Check if the app embed is enabled in theme customizer
    - Verify the widget is enabled in admin settings

-5. **"Failed to fetch" errors when saving widget settings**
+5. **"Failed to fetch" errors when saving widget settings or sending chat messages**
    - ⚠️ **Most common local development issue**
    - Check if you've updated the app proxy URL in Partner Dashboard
    - Verify the proxy URL matches your current tunnel URL from `shopify.app.toml`
    - Restart `shopify app dev` and update the proxy URL again
+   - Remember: The same proxy handles both settings (GET) and chat (POST)

 6. **Widget settings not loading on storefront**
    - Check browser developer console for CORS errors
    - Verify the app proxy is properly configured
    - Test the API endpoint directly: `https://your-tunnel-url.trycloudflare.com/api/widget-settings`

+7. **Chat messages not reaching N8N webhook**
+   - Check your development server logs for "🎯 Chat Message via Widget Settings Route"
+   - Verify your `.env` file has the correct `N8N_WEBHOOK_URL`
+   - Test N8N webhook directly with curl or Postman
+   - Ensure N8N workflow is activated and webhook trigger is properly configured

 ### Development Workflow Checklist

 Every time you restart `shopify app dev`:

 - [ ] Note the new tunnel URL from `shopify.app.toml`
-- [ ] Update the app proxy URL in Shopify Partner Dashboard
+- [ ] Update the single app proxy URL in Shopify Partner Dashboard
-- [ ] Test widget settings save functionality
+- [ ] Test widget settings save functionality (GET requests)
+- [ ] Test chat message functionality (POST requests)
+- [ ] Verify N8N webhook receives chat messages
 - [ ] Verify widget loads properly on storefront

 ### Getting Help